Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/07-using-hbm/3_BW_Explorations.md

 sp=vadd_1.in2:HBM[0:31].4.RAMA
 sp=vadd_1.out:HBM[0:31].8.RAMA
  ```

 To build all the xclbins, run the following target.

 `make build_with_rama`   # This command is already executed in the first module

-- If the machine doesn't have enough resources to launch six jobs in parallel, you can run the above command one by one, as shown below
+- If the machine does not have enough resources to launch six jobs in parallel, you can run the above command one by one, as shown below.

     `make ramajob-64 ramajob-128 ramajob-256 ramajob-512 ramajob-1024 -j6`

-To run all the variations like in the previous step, You can also use the following Makefile target to build and run the application.
+To run all the variations like in the previous step, you can also use the following Makefile target to build and run the application.

 `make all_hbm_rnd_rama_run`

 The above target will generate the output file `<Project>/makefile/Run_RandomAddressRAMA.perf` file with the following data.